Hyundai Palisade: Philippines

 The Palisade was launched in the Philippines in April 2019.
 At launch, it was offered as a sole variant with 2.2-litre turbo-diesel engine and a 7-seat configuration.
 The facelifted model debuted in January 2023 only available on special order.

 Singapore

 The Palisade was launched in Singapore on 30 April 2021 in a sole variant with a 8-seater configuration and uses a 3.5-litre V6 petrol engine.
 The facelifted model debuted in January 2023 as a 7-seater configuration.

 South Korea

-In South Korea, the Palisade was launched on 11 December 2018.
+Ahead of its official launch on 11 December 2018 in the country, the Palisade was first seen by the public through the third and fourth episodes of the Korean drama Encounter starring Song Hye-kyo and Park Bo-gum which aired on 5–6 December 2018, respectively.
 The K-pop group BTS was chosen as the brand ambassador for the new model of Hyundai and have since been involved in numerous commercials and ad campaigns in South Korea and U.S. The car sold faster than expected in South Korea, with over 52,000 units sold by February 2019.
 The unprecedented demand led to significant delays in supply throughout 2019, with customers having to wait up to 9 months to receive their vehicle.